syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 #### Enable Layer Change Animation

-Enables or Disables the animation for layer change in map, you can use [`enableLayerChangeAnimation`](../api/js/ejmap#members:enablelayerchangeanimation) properrty and the default value is false.
+Enables or Disables the animation for layer change in map, you can use [`enableLayerChangeAnimation`](../api/js/ejmap#members:enablelayerchangeanimation) property and the default value is false.

 {% highlight js %}